Omer06/MemorizingWord/README.md

-# Word Memorization System(Kelime ezberleme Ezberleme)
+# The Word Memorization System(Kelime ezberleme Ezberleme)
 The project vision is that able to memorize word to user ~ written in java.